infection-tag/new-linux/README.md

 * Snap Store
 * Gnome-tweaks

 It also adds some nice vim customizations.
+The installations take up 268.32 MB of space on your drive.
+It works great on a bare-bones 4gb RAM 32gb storage linux box.